Untangling the Galaxy III: Photometric Search for Pre-main Sequence Stars with Deep Learning: Introduction

 Beyond classifying a star as young, extracting its properties (such as its age) can be a challenge.
 The way this is commonly done is through comparison of photometric colors (or age-sensitive spectroscopic features) to theoretical isochrones.
 While this practice has a long standing history \citep[e.g.,][]{cohen1979,greene1995,covey2010,da-rio2012}, this process is not trivial \citep[e.g.,][]{olney2020}, especially with the inconsistencies between young stars discussed earlier.

 The first issue lies with the isochrones themselves.
 Over the years, a number of different stellar evolution models have been developed \citep[e.g.,][]{dantona1994,baraffe1998,siess2000,baraffe2015,choi2016}, and the ones that seem to have gained the most wide-spread usage in the community in the recent years are the PARSEC isorchrones \citep{marigo2017}.
 Due to slightly different assumptions regarding the underlying stellar physics, these models produce distinct isochrones and evolutionary tracks, and thus produce different age and mass estimates even when applied to the same stellar population \citep{hillenbrand2008}.
-However, no isochrones offer a perfect match to the data, especially for the low mass stars.
+However, no isochrones offer a perfect match to the data, especially for the low mass stars, and they may result in up to 50\% systematic deviation on the measured property, such as mass \citep{braun2021}.

 For example, the M dwarfs appear to be overinflated compared to what the isochrones would suggest even in one of the best studied open clusters, the Pleiades \citep{jackson2018}.
 Thus, attempting to estimate their age through isochrone fitting would yield a systematically younger age than what is appropriate for the cluster.
 Similarly, a cluster ``birthline'' (i.e., the region of the parameter space that would correspond to a 0 Myr population) is ill-defined, such that in the young populations that are just a few Myr old, the higher mass stars appear to be systematically older than their low mass counterparts \citep{leebook,herczeg2015}.
 The presence of a protoplanetary disk further alters the photometry in such a way that makes it difficult to place a star onto the isochrones correctly.